The Homology of Connective Morava $E$-theory with coefficients in $\mathbb{F}_p$: The multiplicativity of the K unneth spectral sequence for E 3 -algebras

 for suitable degrees.

 For homotopy groups of ring spectra there is the similar notion of Toda brackets.
-As there is a product structure to take advantage of, the definitions are remarkably similar.
+In the presence of a product structure the definitions are very similar.
 Therefore it is not surprising that they are related.